-This course further develops the work of THFM-2101 Acting Theory and Practice and endeavours to help the actor reveal their unique expression.
-Students will engage in mask play, improvisation, writing exercises and traditional text analysis to encourage a full range of physical and emotional expression while undertaking a detailed and practical examination of the actor's intellectual, sensual, emotional and imaginative resources as they apply to the development of character, monologues and scene work.
+This course further develops the work of THFM-2101 Acting Theory and Practice and endeavours to help the actor reveal and develop their unique expression.
+Students will engage in mask play, improvisation, dramaturgical research and traditional text analysis to encourage a full-range of physical and emotional expression while undertaking a detailed and practical examination of the actor's intellectual, sensual, emotional and imaginative resources as they apply to the development of character, scene work and a staged production.